AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/m-metric-type-alloc.md

 >
 >In July 2018, [!DNL Analytics] introduced [Attribution IQ](https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/attribution.html), which revised the way allocation models in calculated metrics are evaluated.
 As part of this change, calculated metrics that use a non-default allocation model were migrated to new improved attribution models:
 >
 >* For a full list of non-default attribution models and lookback windows supported, see the [Attribution IQ](https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/attribution.html) documentation.
->* “Marketing Channel Last Touch” and “Marketing Channel First Touch” allocation models will be migrated to new “Last Touch” and “First Touch” attribution models respectively (Note: “Marketing Channels” will not be deprecated - only the two allocation models that appear in calculated metrics will be).
+>* "Marketing Channel Last Touch" and "Marketing Channel First Touch" allocation models will be migrated to new "Last Touch" and "First Touch" attribution models respectively (Note: "Marketing Channels" will not be deprecated - only the two allocation models that appear in calculated metrics will be).
 >* In addition, we will correct the way Linear allocation is calculated.
-For customers using calculated metrics with “Linear” allocation models, the reports may change slightly to reflect the new, corrected attribution model.
+For customers using calculated metrics with "Linear" allocation models, the reports may change slightly to reflect the new, corrected attribution model.
 This change to calculated metrics will be reflected in Analysis Workspace, [!UICONTROL Reports & Analytics], the Reporting API, Report Builder, and Ad Hoc Analysis.
 For more information, see [How Linear Allocation works (as of July 19, 2018)](../../../../../components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/m-metric-type-alloc.md#section_EDBB2E14A6C248C5A79C0913C02D7CA1).
 >

 ## How Linear Allocation works (as of July 19, 2018) {#section_EDBB2E14A6C248C5A79C0913C02D7CA1}